home/ work/ANWB

 ANWB

 Virtual walks for European campsites, commissioned by ANWB — the Royal Dutch Touring Club, ~4M members.
-On-site photography, custom-tuned 360° viewer per camp, embedded into the ANWB camping booking platform.
+160+ campsites, 1000+ virtual tours, 25,000+ stitched panorama images, on-site across half of Europe over two seasons, embedded into ANWB's camping booking platform.

 Overview

-ANWB — Algemene Nederlandse Wielrijdersbond, the Royal Dutch Touring Club — is the largest membership organisation in the Netherlands, with around 4 million members.
+ANWBAlgemene Nederlandse Wielrijdersbond, the Royal Dutch Touring Club — is the largest membership organisation in the Netherlands, with around 4 million members.
 Among many other things, they operate a camping booking platform that lists hundreds of campsites across Europe.
-In 2021, ANWB wanted to give online browsers a sense of actually walking the camp before booking — not just a slideshow of edited photos.
+ANWB wanted to give online browsers a sense of actually walking the camp before booking — not just a slideshow of edited photos.

 What we built